Curriculum

 MA Thesis Workshop

 All CIR students enroll in the non-credit MA Thesis Workshop each quarter, and must receive a grade of “pass” in each quarter.
-The workshop is conducted by CIR preceptors to support students as they develop an MA thesis puzzle (autumn quarter), MA paper proposal (winter quarter), and compose MA thesis paper drafts (spring quarter).
+The workshop is conducted by CIR preceptors to support students as they develop an MA thesis puzzle (autumn quarter), MA paper proposal (winter quarter), compose MA thesis drafts and finalize their thesis (spring quarter).

 MA Thesis